redblackrose-team/redblackrose-team.github.io/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project's root directory.
 3. Open `index.html` in your web browser.

+## CI/CD Pipeline
+This project uses a simple CI/CD pipeline implemented with GitHub Actions.
+The pipeline is defined in `.github/workflows/ci.yml` and it runs on every push and pull request to the main branch.

+The pipeline performs the following checks:
+- Validates the HTML files using `html-validate`.
+- Lints the CSS files using `csslint`.
+- Lints the JavaScript files using `jshint`.